ZichooleLongGui/enterprise/README.md

 ## Overview

 Micro Enterprise is an enterprise version of the [micro](https://github.com/micro/micro) toolkit.
-It builds on the pluggable open source toolkit and pre-packages the most useful plugins along with additiona features in a tried and tested single solution critical ready for production use.
+It builds on the pluggable open source toolkit and pre-packages the most useful plugins along with additiona features in a tried and tested single solution ready for production use.

 <img src="https://micro.mu/micro-enterprise.svg" />